 Leg Vein Problems

 As the body ages, the leg veins often begin to malfunction.
 The valves that prevent blood from flowing in the wrong direction become weak.
 As a result, blood pools in the veins, causing them to protrude from the skin.
-Spider and varicose veins cause varying degrees of discomfort, but most patients experience swelling, throbbing, heaviness, and cramping.
+Varicose and spider veins cause varying degrees of discomfort, but most patients experience swelling, throbbing, heaviness, and cramping.
 If left unchecked, these treatable disorders can become more serious.
 It is important to seek medical treatment early in order to stop the natural progression of this disease, reduce symptoms, and achieve the best possible cosmetic results.

 - Your age, overall health, and medical history